deficollective/defiscan/src/content/protocols/liquity.md

 The system relies on two different oracles: Chainlink is the primary oracle and Tellor is the fallback oracle in case the chainlink price feed is frozen or untrusted.
 The Chainlink price feed is deployed at `0x3D7aE7E594f2f2091Ad8798313450130d0Aba3a0`, the Tellor oracle is deployed at `0xAd430500ECDa11E38C9bCB08a702274b94641112`.

 If both Chainlink and Tellor are frozen or untrusted the last good price is used and the system keeps operating allowing users to withdraw their assets.

+Chainlink itself achieves a _High_ centralization risk score as discussed in a separate report [here](/protocols/chainlink-oracles).

 # Governance